Roscoe Conkling: Out of office

 Conkling was renominated by party faithful at Rome on September 26, 1862.
-He was opposed by his former teacher in law, Democrat Francis Kernan, running on a ticket with his brother-in-law Horatio Seymour for Governor.
-Local Democrats quoted criticism of Conkling by radical Representative Elihu Washburne and cited Conkling's brother Frederick's vote against an expansion of the Erie Canal which would have benefitted the upstate district.
-Some anti-Conkling Republicans, upset by the cold shoulder he had given him, also campaigned against Conkling; their campaign may have been especially effective among the Welsh population of the district.
+He was opposed by his former law teacher, Democrat Francis Kernan, running on a ticket led by Conkling's brother-in-law, Horatio Seymour, for Governor.
+Local Democrats quoted criticism of Conkling by radical Representative Elihu Washburne and cited Frederick Conkling's vote against an expansion of the Erie Canal which would have benefitted Conkling's district.
 He may also have suffered from the disproportionate enlistment of Republican voters in the Union Army and a growing sentiment opposed to the war in general.
 Conkling was ultimately narrowly defeated by Kernan by 98 votes, and Seymour was once again elected Governor.
 Conkling ran behind the Republican gubernatorial candidate, radical James S. Wadsworth, in Oneida.

 After leaving office, Conkling returned to Utica and resumed a solo law practice.
-He continued to give public speeches on occasion.
+He continued to give public speeches on occasion, criticizing Governor Seymour.
 From 1863 to 1865, he acted informally as a judge advocate of the War Department, investigating alleged frauds in the recruiting service in western New York.
 In the summer of 1863, he and Kernan were opposing counsel in a case regarding an Army deserter.

 In 1864, Conkling remained an active supporter of President Lincoln and endorsed his re-nomination and re-election.
 He rebuffed efforts, including a direct appeal from Horace Greeley, to replace Lincoln on the ticket with a more radical candidate.
 Conkling was re-nominated on the Union ticket, despite some opposition, on September 22.
 At the district convention, Ward Hunt produced a letter from Lincoln claiming no other candidate "could be more satisfactory to me" than Conkling.
-He was nominated by a large vote but declined.
+He was nominated by a large vote, but declined.
 A second vote was taken reaffirming his nomination by acclamation, whereupon he accepted.
 In the fall election, with a much-improved war effort and political environment for the Lincoln administration, Conkling defeated Kernan to reclaim his seat.

 In the time before Conkling returned to the House, President Lincoln was inaugurated, the Civil War came to a close, and Lincoln was assassinated on April 14.
-Conkling and Seymour accompanied the funeral procession from Albany to Utica.
+Conkling was among the first Union men to arrive in Richmond after its fall, on a fact-finding mission with Charles Dana.
+He and Seymour also accompanied Lincoln's funeral procession from Albany to Utica.